nathanmacinnes/pretendr/README.md

 * I've just implemented including properties in the prototype chain in the mocks.
 You can do this by passing `true` as the second argument to `MOCKERY`.
-There is huge potential for bugs in this though, because the implementation is very basic, so it needs to be made more robust.
+There is huge potential for bugs in this though, because the implementation is crude, so it needs to be made more robust.